yassck02/yassck02.github.io/_site/readme.md

-# portfolioV2
+# 🕸🖥📱yassck02.github.io
-The second generation of my portfolio web site
+The second generation of my portfolio web site and resume.
+Built with Jekyll, HTML, SCSS